-Looking into the medium financial outlook, the underlying savings requirement is driven primarily by inflation as a result of the extreme inflation rates being experienced nationally and globally; with further pressures being driven by demand-led pressures, and capital financing costs.
-An uplift in funding is projected over this period as a result of steady growth in the Council Tax taxbase alongside an increase in Retained Business Rates as a result of an expected increase in the Business Rates multiplier up to 2024/25.
-Following the 2022 Spending Review, the Council's grant funding from Central Government grew by £6,747k in to 2022/23, with 2021/22 being the first multi-year announcement from the Government since the pandemic, however, the funding settlement continued to be a one-year settlement.
+Looking into the medium financial outlook, the underlying savings requirement is driven primarily by inflation as a result of the extreme inflation rates being experienced nationally and globally; with further pressures being driven by demandled pressures, and capital financing costs.
+An uplift in funding is projected over this period as a result of steady growth in the Council Tax taxbase alongside an increase in Retained Business Rates as a result of an increase in the Business Rates multiplier for 2024/25, alongside releasing the benefit of the April 2023 revaluation.
+Following the Final Local Government Settlement for 2023/24, the Council's grant funding from Central Government increased by £6,747k in 2023/24 from the previous year, with the 2024/25 settlement confirming an additional £3,095k for 2024/25.

-The combined effect of the medium-term forecast position is a headline savings requirement of £55.4m over the next five years to 2027/28, with the five-year budget strategy identifying a saving programme of £45.7m, leaving a budget gap of £9.7m, which represents a challenge on a similar scale to the £53.3m of pressures managed over the period from 2018/19 to 2022/23.
-In contrast to the previous five years, when reductions in funding were the single largest contributor to the budget gap, the projected gap is very much driven by growth in expenditure as a result of the exceptional inflationary environment forecast to last throughout 2023/24 and into 2024/25, partially mitigated through continuation of the increased government support from 2023/24 onwards, although there remains a lack of clarity of Government funding beyond the current Spending Review that ends on 31 March 2025.
+The combined effect of the medium-term forecast position is a headline savings requirement of £51.9m over the next five years to 2028/29, with the five-year budget strategy identifying a saving programme of £33.4m, leaving a budget gap of £18.5m, which represents a challenge on a similar scale to the £51.0m of pressures managed over the period from 2019/20 to 2023/24.
+In contrast to the previous five years, when reductions in funding were the single largest contributor to the budget gap, the projected gap is very much driven by growth in expenditure as a result of the exceptional inflationary environment forecast to last throughout 2023/24 and into 2024/25, partially mitigated through continuation of the increased government support from 2024/25 onwards, particularly for Social Care, although there remains a lack of clarity of Government funding beyond the current Spending Review that ends on 31 March 2025.